Nation (novel): Context

 The first chapter involves a subplot in which the Gentlemen of Last Resort, a secret society serving the Crown, urgently set out for Port Mercia in the Great Southern Pelagic Ocean to seek the next man in the British line of succession: Henry Fanshaw, the unsuspecting governor of England's oceanic territories.
 Fanshaw's 13-year-old daughter, Ermintrude, is one of the novel's two protagonists.
-The other protagonist, Mau, is an aboriginal native of the Nation who is first depicted alone at neighbouring Boys' Island, where he has hand-built a canoe to complete his initiation rite from boyhood into manhood.
+The other protagonist, Mau, is an indigenous native of the Nation who is first depicted alone at neighbouring Boys' Island, where he has hand-built a canoe to complete his initiation rite from boyhood into manhood.
 Ermintrude, meanwhile, is travelling in a leisurely manner aboard a British schooner, the Sweet Judy, when mutineers, led by the ruthless First Mate Cox, are subdued and set adrift at sea, returning to the plot at a later time.